aeonsoftware/aeonsoftware.github.io/_posts/2018-03-11-launching-your-ICO.md

             AAAAAE+uxxcBBqfmiGC7VIVNxGlF46HSz9bU3objl51dU8ocAAAINABsGWQAAI34AAAAAAAAAAAAAAAVAAAAAAAAAAMAAAABTFRDAAAAAAA/8PjK6rZT6wnyO1T+ry5U8MKX0hAtMTgBIwmZKOVc9QAAAAFCVEMAAAAAAD/w+MrqtlPrCfI7VP6vLlTwwpfSEC0xOAEjCZko5Vz1AAAAAJ9M9XwAAY1bAExLQAAAAAAAAWNsAAAAAAAAAAMAAAABTFRDAAAAAAA/8PjK6rZT6wnyO1T+ry5U8MKX0hAtMTgBIwmZKOVc9QAAAAFCVEMAAAAAAD/w+MrqtlPrCfI7VP6vLlTwwpfSEC0xOAEjCZko5Vz1AAAAABqM05QAMTgBIwmZKOVc9QAAAAFCVEMAAAAAAD/w+MrqtlPrCfI7VP6v …………………………………………………………………………..
         ```

- - Go back to the Stellar Laboratory and build the following query:
-    - Source account: public key of your issuing account
-    - Transaction sequence number: press the blue button
-    - Base fee: emtpy
-    - Memo: None
-    - Time bounds: empty
-    - Operation type: Payment
-    - Destination: public key of your distribution account
-    - Asset: Name of your token, public key of your issuing account
-    - Amount: the amount you specified above.
-In our case, 1e6
-    - Source Account: empty
-    - Again, sign (with the private key of your issuing account) and submit your transaction.
 - STEP 4 : Creating the tokens.
   - After previous step, the distribution account trusts the issuing account.
 Now, tokens can be created.
   - This step is not intuitive: the token creation is done by sending a payment from the issuing account to the distribution account, denominated in the new token.
 This is why we had to change trust to begin with — the distribution account issued a statement of trust that this “BRIAN” thing was the real deal.